CX-0012 Business Partner Data Pool API v5.1.1

 1.5.2.2.2 LEGAL ENTITY STATE

-A legal entity state indicates if the legal entity is active or inactive3.
-This does not describe the relation between a Catena-X Member and a business partner and whether they have active business, but it describes whether the legal entity is still operating.
+A legal entity state indicates if the legal entity is active or inactive.
+This does not describe the relation between a data space participant and a business partner and whether they have active business, but it describes whether the legal entity is still operating.

 Attribute | Description | (Data) Type / Code List / Enumeration |